Ringible/UWP-Version-1.0.1/README.md

 (Roblox APP and Roblox Player):
 ![image](https://github.com/Ringible/UWP-Version-1.0.1/assets/143556044/31a06e4a-6f4d-42a4-9c0d-a76bf048c3c5)

-5. Click the ROBLOX app protocol (seen in the image), and change it to the roblox Player (website version, smaller icon):
+5. Click the ROBLOX Microsoft app protocol (seen in the image), and change it to the roblox Player (website version, smaller icon):
 ![image](https://github.com/Ringible/UWP-Version-1.0.1/assets/143556044/c30d5d60-36be-4fc9-affb-95dd4f4e92f9)

-7. Do the same thing for the Roblox Player (below the Roblox App), and change it to the Roblox APP version. (bigger icon):
+7. Do the same thing for the Roblox Player (below the Roblox Microsoft App), and change it to the Roblox Microsoft APP version. (bigger icon):
 ![image](https://github.com/Ringible/UWP-Version-1.0.1/assets/143556044/0d7d6391-0dd1-4ef9-aac4-816bdac9eb2c)

 9. Now onto the easy part.
 Download the CRX file as a ZIP file: